Xyene/sphere2cube/README.rst

 ============

 ``sphere2cube`` can be easily installed with ``pip``.
-It depends on Blender being installed on the system.
+It depends on Blender being installed on the system and in the system PATH environment variable.

+If it is not possible for PATH to be edited (as in the case of an unprivileged user), the path to the ``blender`` executable may instead be passed through the ``-b`` flag.

 Windows
 -------